Hüseyin Kartal (footballer): Club career

 Kartal has played for Ankaragücü, Ankaraspor and Denizlispor in the Turkish Süper Lig.
-He joined in January 2009 to Kasımpaşa S.K. and left after three and a half year Diyarbakırspor.
+He joined in January 2009 to Kasımpaşa S.K. and left after three and a half years at Diyarbakırspor.

 International career

 Kartal appeared in two matches for the senior Turkey national football team.
 He made his debut as a last-minute substitute in a 2003 FIFA Confederations Cup match against the United States on 19 June 2003.
 His second appearance, against Cameroon two days later, also lasted only a minute!
 One of the shortest two-match international careers of all time.